postmanlabs/labs-docs/src/pages/docs/sending-requests/variables.md

     <img alt="View the variable value and scope" src="https://assets.postman.com/postman-docs/variable-quick-start-hover.jpg" width="525px"/>

 1. Select __Send__ and send the request.
 In the response, you'll see that Postman sent the variable value to the API.
-1. Try changing the value in the Environment quick look and sending the request again.
+1. Change the value in the Environment quick look and send the request again.

 ## Understanding variables